ruby0x1/pico8-sprite-font/README.md

 press the up/down arrow keys

-this isn't optimized at all, an exercise for the reader I drew the letters myself, as sprites, hence their existence in the sprite sheet.
-Those are so you can swap either/or, and trade sprites for code space and performance have fun!
+This isn't optimized at all, an exercise for the reader.
+I drew the letters myself, as sprites, hence their existence in
+the sprite sheet.
+Those are so you can swap either/or, and trade
+sprites for code space and performance.
+Have fun!

 ![screen](screen.png)